PYLON-AI-Labs/.github/profile/README.md

 ## 🙏 Acknowledgements

-Pylon is powered by the Greek research ecosystem, the **DAEDALUS** & **Pharos** HPC centres, and the ever‑growing **Greeks‑in‑AI** community.
+PYLON is powered by the Greek research ecosystem, the **DAEDALUS** & **Pharos** HPC centres, and the ever‑growing **Greeks‑in‑AI** community.
 Your feedback, pull requests, and critique keep us honest and impactful.

 ---